Nevada

 • By fax at (202) 347-2648

-SAME-DAY REGISTRATION: If the deadlines for the receipt of voter registration applications and updates submitted online, by mail, or in person at the Board of Elections or another voter registration agency have passed, you can still register during early voting or on Election Day.
-To register when you vote, you must provide proof of residence that shows your name and current District of Columbia address.
+• Register on Election Day: To register when you vote on Election Day, you must provide proof of residence that shows your name and current District of Columbia address.
 Acceptable forms of proof of residence include:

 • A copy of a current and valid government-issued photo identification